abid-shahriar/abid-shahriar/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Computer Science and Mathematics at University of Massachusetts Amherst.
+- 🎓 &nbsp; Versity drop-out
-- 💼 &nbsp; Working as a Business Development Associate at VirtuBox InfoTech Private Limited.
-- 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
+- 🌱 &nbsp; Learning more about Data Structure, Algorithm and Artificial Intelligence.
-- ✍️ &nbsp; Pursuing Graphic Design and Blog Writing as hobbies/side hustles.
+- ✍️ &nbsp; Pursuing Blog Writing as hobbies/side hustles.

 <h3>🛠 Tech Stack</h3>